2018 Formula 2 Championship: Mid-season changes

-Santino Ferrucci was banned for two rounds as punishment for multiple violations of the sporting and technical regulations—including deliberately crashing into Arjun Maini—during the Silverstone round.
+Santino Ferrucci was banned for two rounds as punishment for multiple violations of the sporting and technical regulations—including deliberately nudging Arjun Maini on the cool down lap after the Silverstone round.
 He was later dismissed by Trident, with the team citing sponsorship issues rather than his suspension as the reason for Ferrucci's firing.
 Ferrucci was replaced by Trident's GP3 Series driver Alessio Lorandi for the Hungaroring round.

 Roberto Merhi left MP Motorsport before the Spa-Francorchamps round.
 He was replaced by Dorian Boccolacci, who raced for the team in the GP3 Series.
 For the remainder of the season he joined Campos Vexatec Racing, replacing Roy Nissany.
 MP Motorsport promoted Niko Kari from their GP3 Series team, where he replaced Ralph Boschung for the remainder of the season.
 Dan Ticktum replaced Maximilian Günther at BWT Arden for the season finale at Abu Dhabi.

 Calendar

 The following twelve rounds took place as part of the 2018 championship.
 Each round consisted of two races: a Feature race, which was run over 170 km and included a mandatory pit stop; and a Sprint race, which was run over 120 km and did not require drivers to make a pit stop.